-ΑI MESSAGE FROM PRESIDENT CAROL L. FOLT •••
+ΑM IESSAGE FROM PRESIDENT CAROL L. FOLT •••

 A MESSAGE FROM CHIEF JOHN THOMAS

-IM PORTANT CONTACTINFORMATION :
+IMPORTANT CONTACTINFORMATION

-Emergency Numbers :
+Emergency Numbers

-NC TICE OF NON-DISCRIMINATION 4
+NO TICE OF NON-DISCRIMINATION AND RETALIATION PROHIBITION

-1. PREPARATION OF THE ANNUAL SECURITY AND FIRE SAFETY REPORT
+PREPARATION OF THE ANNUAL SECURITY AND FIRE SAFETY REPORT

-How to Obtain the Annual Security & Fire Safety Report
+I. I How to Obtain the Annual Security & Fire Safety Report

-9. ABOUT THE USC DEPARTMENT OF PUBLIC SAFETY (DPS)
+2. / ABOUT THE USC DEPARTMENT OF PUBLIC SAFETY (DPS)

-Department Mission

 DPS Jurisdiction and Law Enforcement and Arrest Authority

-Working Relationship with Local, State, and Federal Law Enforcement Agencies
+Working Relationship With Local, State, And Federal Law Enforcement Agencies

-Patrol and Response Area 9
+Patrol and Response Area

-Monitoring and Recording of Criminal Activity 9
+Monitoring and Recording of Criminal Activity

-Monitoring of USC Student Organizations at Off-Campus Locations .
-10
+Monitoring of USC Student Organizations at Off-Campus Locations

-Daily Crime and Fire Log .
-10
+Daily Crime and Fire Log

 Crime Reduction and Prevention Initiatives

 LIVESAFE Mobile App

-TrojansAlert
+TrojansAlert 1

-3. ACCURATE AND PROMPT REPORTINGOF CRIME
+3. ACCURATE AND PROMPT REPORTING OF A CRIME .
+18

-Reporting Crimes and Other Emergencies
+Reporting Crimes and Other Emergencies .
+19

-Reporting Options for Students, Faculty, and Staff
+Reporting Options for Students, Faculty, and Staff 19

-Options for Voluntary Reporting of Crimes of Sexual Assault and Violence Against Women A Crimes (Other than to Law Enforcement) for Student and Employees Seeking Assistance ct, 1°
+Options for Voluntary Reporting of Crimes of Sexual Assault and Violence Against Women A Crimes (Other than to Law Enforcement) for Student and Employees Seeking Assistance 20

 Coordination with Law Enforcement

 Time Frame for Reporting

 Reporting Responsibilities of University Employees (Staff and Faculty)

 Anonymous Reports

-Reports to Government Agencies .20
+Reports to Government Agencies

-Reports to Law Enforcement .20
+Reports to Law Enforcement

-Privacy and Confidentiality 2
+Privacy and Confidentiality

-Mandatory Reporting of Crimes .
-2
+Mandatory Reporting of Crimes

 4. TIMELY WARNINGS/CRIME ALERTS & EMERGENCY NOTIFICATIONS

 Timely Warnings/Crime Alerts

 Emergency Notifications

-Informing the Campus Community

 Emergency Communications Delivery Systems: TrojansAlert

-Concur Locate When Traveling .
-28

-5. VIOLENCE FREE CAMPUS POLICY
+VIOLENCE FREE CAMPUS POLICY

+5.

 When this Policy Applies

 Reporting Responsibilities

-Where to Report
+·

 6. SUPPORTING OUR INTERNATIONAL COMMUNITY

-Resources for Our International Community Members 3
+Resources for Our InternationalCommunity Members .
+3